|Date of Birth||27 October 1953 , Philadelphia, Pennsylvania, USA|

 Robert Picardo was born on October 27, 1953 in Philadelphia, Pennsylvania, USA, where he spent his whole childhood.
 He graduated from the William Penn Charter School and attended Yale University.
-At Yale, he landed a role in Leonard Bernstein's "Mass" and at the age of 19, he played a leading role in the European premiere of "Mass".
-Later, he graduated with a B.A. in Drama from Yale University.
+At Yale, he landed a role in Leonard Bernstein's "Mass" and at age 19, he played a leading role in the European premiere of "Mass".
+Later, he graduated with a Bachelor's degree in Drama from Yale University.
 He appeared in the David Mamet play "Sexual Perversity in Chicago and with Diane Keaton in "The Primary English Class".
 In 1977, he made his Broadway debut in the comedy hit "Gemini" with Danny Aiello and also appeared in Bernard Slade's "Tribute", "Beyond Therapy" as well as "Geniuses" and "The Normal Heart" for which he won a Drama-Logue Award.

-Then, he became involved in television, where he soon was nominated for an Emmy Award for his role as Mr. Cutlip on the series "The Wonder Years" (1988).
-Robert appeared in several series: "Frasier" (1993), "Ally McBeal" (1997), "Home Improvement" (1991), "The Outer Limits" (1995) and "Sabrina, the Teenage Witch" (1996).
-In 1995, he got the role as The Doctor on "Star Trek: Voyager" (1995) where he also directed two episodes.
-He also got roles in Doubletalk (1975), Star 80 (1983), Get Crazy (1983), Oh, God!
-You Devil (1984), Innerspace (1987), Munchies (1987), "China Beach" (1988), Samantha (1992), White Mile (1994) (TV), Star Trek: First Contact (1996), Small Soldiers (1998), Quantum Quest: A Cassini Space Odyssey (2010) (aka 2004: A Light Knight's Odyssey), and so on.
+Then, he became involved in television, where he soon was nominated for an Emmy Award for his role as Coach Cutlip on the series The Wonder Years (1988).
+Robert appeared in several other series: China Beach (1988), Frasier (1993), Ally McBeal (1997), Home Improvement (1991), The Outer Limits (1995) and Sabrina, the Teenage Witch (1996).
+In 1995, he got the role of the holographic doctor on Star Trek: Voyager (1995) where he also directed two episodes.
+He also got roles in The Howling (1981), Star 80 (1983), Get Crazy (1983), Oh, God!
+You Devil (1984), Innerspace (1987), Munchies (1987), Samantha (1992), White Mile (1994), Star Trek: First Contact (1996), Small Soldiers (1998), Looney Tunes: Back in Action (2003), Quantum Quest: A Cassini Space Odyssey (2010), and so on.

 He resides in Los Angeles, California with his wife Linda, and their two daughters.

-|Linda Pawlik||(21 October 1984 - present) (filed for divorce) 2 children|
+|Linda Pawlik||(21 October 1984 - present) (filed for divorce) (2 children)|